christophhagen/Curve25519/README.md

 ## Purpose

-I created this framework to provide a Swift API to the Elliptic Curve functions needed for the Signal Protocol.
-It encapsules the pure C implementation found in [libsignal-protocol-c](https://github.com/signalapp/libsignal-protocol-c).
+This framework was created to provide a Swift API to the Elliptic Curve functions needed for the Signal Protocol.
+It encapsulates the pure C implementation found in [libsignal-protocol-c](https://github.com/signalapp/libsignal-protocol-c).

-The framework is used with my [Swift implementation](https://github.com/christophhagen/SignalProtocolSwift) of the [Signal Protocol](https://signal.org/docs/).
+The framework is used in the [Swift implementation](https://github.com/christophhagen/SignalProtocolSwift) of the [Signal Protocol](https://signal.org/docs/).

 ## Installation